meishinlee/airline-reservation-system/readme.md

 Total Not done:
 Customer:
     - Search Flight Table (FINISHED)
-    - Track Spending Chart
+    - Track Spending Chart (finished last bullet but??)
 Booking Agent:
     - Search Flights + Purchase Tickets (FINISHED)
-    - Top Commission = Charts not showing properly Airline Staff:
+    - Top Commission (FINISHED)
+Airline Staff:
-    - View Revenue Chart <-can't display chart>
+    - View Revenue Chart (FINISHED)
-    - View Reports
+    - View Reports !!!
+Need to build new database and see if it works.
+On cascade only

 *******SEE LINE 300